Course Overview

 Develop your entrepreneurial skills

-Our award-winning Westminster Enterprise Network offers industry networking events, workshops, one-to-one business advice and support for your start-up projects
+Access industry networking events, workshops, one-to-one business advice and start-up support through our award-winning WeNetwork.

 Harness the latest technology

-Learn to harness digital tools, including AI, to develop and present captivating ideas and innovative solutions for the events industry
+Learn to harness digital tools, including AI, to develop and present captivating ideas and innovative solutions for the events industry.

 Volunteer and gain new skills

-We offer a number of different volunteering opportunities for you to learn new skills, create connections, and make a difference in the community
+Learn new skills, create connections and make a difference in the community through our volunteering opportunities.

 Fees and Funding

-UK tuition fee: £9,535 (Price per academic year)
+UK tuition fee: £9,790 (Price per academic year)

 Please note that if you defer your place, the first year’s tuition fees will be those of the academic year in which you enrol, which may be higher than the fee shown for this year.